AndreasChristensen89/cleaner-copenhagen/README.md

 I found the Google Developer Tool to not be stable in showing if the website responded correctly to different screensizes.
 Many times it would show that everything worked fine and smoothly only to display something different the next time it was opened.
 Similarly, it would show that something was off
 (footer not showing, lines out of bounds etc) only to show them correctly after closing and opening.
-In short, the test would succeed on Google Developer, but fail when manipulating actual browser window.
+Also, the test would succeed on Google Developer, but fail when manipulating actual browser window.
 Firefox did not show the Google font during testing.